yanivkalfa/react-redux-immutable-router-localization/README.md

 ```bash
 npm run extract-loc
 ```
-will extract all localization to a .po file that is needed for translation, that file will be found in `/languages/selected-language`
+Will extract all localization to a .po file that is needed for translation, that file will be found in `/languages/selected-language`
 You will need to edit that file and fill in the translation if you want to present the translated text.

 ### Run app locally
 ```bash
 npm run dev
 ```
-will run a dev server with HMR
+Will run a dev server with HMR

 ### Build app
 ```bash
 npm run prod
 ```
-will build the project and create dist folder
+Will build the project and create dist folder

 ### Building or Running for a specific languages
 You'll have to add `cross-env LANGU=aust` to all of the commends.